 Divorce is about broken hopes and dreams, bank accounts, and families.
 In a divorce, the lawyers can decide to be a solution or a problem.

 Sometimes they’re both.
-The movie does a great job poking fun, but NOT demonizing them.
+Marriage Story perfectly depicts divorce attorneys without demonizing them.
 Highly enjoyed this movie and totally recommend.